Florengo/Florengo/README.md

 - 🌱 I’m currently learning Typescript, AWS and German

-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on open source projects

 - 💬 Talk to me about  New exciting job opportunities related to either Front-end or Back-end using react and node.